 - Referee: Hugh McIntosh

-World Heavyweight Title
+- World Heavyweight Title (12th defense by Burns)

-- Johnson was a 3-to-1 favorite.
+- Burns was a 6 to 4 favorite.

 - Over 20,000 people crammed into Sydney Stadium at Ruschcutters Bay and another 30,000 were estimated to be outside the stadium perched in trees, on roofs, up power poles and wherever they could gain a vantage point.